+Linda Pace was driven by the belief that art is a vital, social force.
+As an artist, she revealed the symbolic potency of everyday images and objects in her drawings and assemblages.
 As a collector, she gathered hundreds of contemporary artworks into a personal, expressive collection which is now managed by the Linda Pace Foundation, founded in 2003.
-The Foundation continues to acquire work which reflects Linda’s sensibility of a feminist perspective, engages social issues and considers aspects of spirituality and beauty.
+The Foundation continues to acquire work that reflects Linda’s sensibility of a feminist perspective, engages social issues and considers aspects of spirituality and beauty.

+Linda Pace died on July 2, 2007 at her home in San Antonio following a vigorous battle with breast cancer.
 Today, Linda’s generous legacy continues through the efforts of the Linda Pace Foundation, which preserves, grows and exhibits her contemporary art collection at Ruby City and beyond.